emmajanedrews/base-template/_posts/2017-10-23-how-can-you-win-in-a-multiple-offer-situation.md

 ---
 layout: post
-title: How Can You Win in a Multiple-Offer Situation?
+title: How Can You Win in a Multiple Offer Situation?
-date: 2017-10-23 12:53:51
+date: 2017-10-23 12:53:00
 tags:
   - Home Buyer Tips
 excerpt: >-
   Here in the Boise, Idaho area we’re definitely in a seller’s market.
-Today, I want to discuss three points to help you win in a multiple-offer situation.
+Today, I want to discuss three points to help you win in a multiple offer situation.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Chase+Craig/Podcast+Videos/How+Can+You+Win+in+a+Multiple-Offer+Situation%253F.mp4
 pullquote: Be the kind of buyer who puts their best foot forward.